-The pickled landlord of the William Wallace pub poured out an unsteadily large whisky for me.
-I raised it to the lined, similarly scrotum-faced regulars in this old dark pub, underneath the large, murderous looking, crossed claymore swords and an advert for Tuesday’s pub quiz.
+The pickled landlord of the William Wallace pub pours out an unsteadily large whisky for me.
+I raise it to the lined, similarly scrotum-faced regulars in this old dark pub, underneath the large, murderous looking, crossed claymore swords and an advert for Tuesday’s pub quiz.

-I talked to an old man on his stool next to me: long wedge of a nose, cotton-wool hair under his cap, ancient dog cross pawed at his feet.
+I talk to an old man on his stool next to me: long wedge of a nose, cotton-wool hair under his cap, ancient dog cross pawed at his feet.

 “Stirling’s Old Town seems very nice”